mitchelloharawild/labelync/README.md

 I personally own and use a Phomemo M110, and I have not been able to test other devices.
 All other implementations are based on the fantastic [vivier/phomemo-tools](https://github.com/vivier/phomemo-tools) project.

 **Have a different Phomemo printer?** Please create an issue reporting if this web app works for you (or doesn't)!

-## 🚀 Quick Start

-Simply visit <https://pkg.mitchelloharawild.com/labelync> to start using the app immediately - no installation required!

 ## ✨ Features